‘One Piece’ 861 Manga: Luffy, Capone Deal With Commander Who Can Ruin Their Plot

-Chapter 861 of immensely popular Japanese manga One Piece promises execution of a very dangerous plot involving not just Luffy D. Monkey’s Straw Hats pirates, but also Capone ‘Gang’ Bege Fire Tank pirates, the Charlotte Linlin’s clan and the Vinsmoke family.
+Chapter 861 of immensely popular Japanese manga One Piece promises execution of a very dangerous plot involving not just Luffy D. Monkey’s Straw Hats pirates, but also Capone ‘Gang’ Bege Fire Tank pirates, the Charlotte Linlin’s clan, and the Vinsmoke family.
 With so many groups colliding at the wedding venue, there are chances none of the plans go as planned.

 [Warning: One Piece manga Chapter 860 spoilers and Chapter 861 speculations ahead]

-The previous few chapters of One Piece were seeped in treachery, espionage and multiple sinister plots.
+The previous few chapters of One Piece were steeped in treachery, espionage, and multiple sinister plots.
 While Yonko Big Mom and her daughter Lady Pudding were preparing to murder the entire Vinsmoke clan to gain control over the Germa 66 army, the Straw Hats pirates and the Fire Tank pirates were busy plotting the assassination of Charlotte Linlin herself.
-Fire Tank’s head Capone had crafted a multi-pronged plan to kill Big Mom and managed to secure temporary alliance of Luffy and his gang through Jinbei.
+Fire Tank’s head Capone had crafted a multi-pronged plan to kill Big Mom and managed to secure the temporary alliance of Luffy and his gang through Jinbei.

 Chapter 859 of One Piece explained exactly how Big Mom would be rendered defenseless and vulnerable.
 As a single photo of Mother Caramel is Big Mom’s sole vulnerability, the assassination plot involved ripping up the same.
 As expected, Luffy had volunteered for the dangerous mission.
-Capone had explained that the three most critical aspects for the assassination plot to be a success, would be the destruction of Mother Caramel’s photo, killing Big Mom before the ministers can react, and then swiftly escaping Whole Cake Chateau through Brulee’s Magic Mirror World.
+Capone had explained that the three most critical aspects of the assassination plot to be a success, would be the destruction of Mother Caramel’s photo, killing Big Mom before the ministers can react, and then swiftly escaping Whole Cake Chateau through Brulee’s Magic Mirror World.

 This color spread is???????? pic.twitter.com/20deKjhvRZ